thumbor/thumbor/CONTRIBUTING.md

 your environment clean of thumbor's dependencies and you can choose when to "turn them on".

+You can install and use virtualenv following the next steps:

+1. Check if you already have virtualenv:
+    $ which virtualenv

+2. In case virtualenv is not installed:
+    $ pip install virtualenv

+3. Create a virtual enviroment
+    $ virtualenv <my_env_name>

+4. Activate the virtual enviroment
+    $ source <my_env_name>/bin/activate

+5. Now you can install the dependencies in your virtual enviroment

+6. In case you want deactivate your virtual enviroment:
+    $ deactivate

 Other than that, you'll also need [redis-server](https://redis.io) installed (for queued detector unit tests).